Mueller interview unlikely, says Trump

 - Any matters that arose or may arise directly from the investigation

+The 200-page report directly called out Mr Trump, warning that, "never before in American history has so clear a threat to national security been so clearly ignored by a US president."

+The report compared the Russia threat to Pearl Harbor and the 9/11 attacks, and commended the actions taken by former US presidents in uniting the country to combat major world threats.

-What has it established so far?
+What has the FBI investigation established so far?

 It has come out that senior members of Mr Trump's team - including his son, Donald Jr, and the former National Security Adviser Michael Flynn - met Russian officials or alleged go-betweens, and some of the meetings were not initially disclosed.

-Mr Flynn was charged after admitting making false statements to the FBI about meetings with Russia's ambassador as part of a plea deal.
+Mr Flynn was charged after admitting to having made false statements to the FBI about meetings with Russia's ambassador as part of a plea deal.
+Some analysts have suggested that Mr Mueller may also be investigating if Mr Trump's handling of the Flynn affair amounted to an obstruction of justice.

-Adviser George Papadopoulos has admitted lying to the FBI about meeting with alleged Russian go-betweens.
+Adviser George Papadopoulos has also admitted lying to the FBI about meeting with alleged Russian go-betweens.

 In October, Mr Trump's former campaign manager, Paul Manafort, and his business associate Rick Gates were accused of conspiring to defraud the US in dealings with Ukraine.
 Both deny the charges, which centre on relations with a former Ukrainian president who was very close to Russia.